 Of course, the more devices you want to cover, the higher the MVP development price will be.
 You have a few paths to choose from:

 All you need to worry about is how your MVP looks in a web browser – and only a web browser on a computer.

 It’s also possible to build an app that your user downloads on the phone via the Google Play Store or App Store.
 A native app is developed for each system separately (the most common are iOS and Android).
-With hybrid solutions based on React Native framework, for example, we can create a mobile app for both systems at once.
+With hybrid solutions based on React Native framework, we can create a mobile app for both systems at once.

 Each solution has its pros and cons, depending on the user’s needs and conditions.
 Fortunately, you don’t have to decide – it's worth having a technology partner do it with you.

-Therefore it's better to find a partner that has experience in software and product development.
-Together, the founding team and the development partner will be able to leverage the best qualities of both parties and build a value-rich and cost-efficient MVP.
+Therefore it's better to find a partner with experience in software and product development for the best results.
+Together, the founding team and the development partner will leverage the best qualities of both parties and build a value-rich and cost-efficient MVP.

 How large are you expecting your MVP development team to be?
 Are you going to have a large org chart broken down into smaller sub-groups, or will you be operating with a smaller, leaner team?